Sriramm-15/DBMS_Queries/README.md

 FROM Sailors S
 ```

-Q19 Find the name and age of the oldest sailor.
+Q19 a) Find the name and age of the oldest sailor.

 ```SQL
 SELECT S.sname, S.age